basaldev/website-exodevhub/blog/article4.md

 - _Specify Maximum Statement Depth_.
 “Enter maximum statement depth [increase from default if your schema is deeply nested].”
 Enter `2`, which should be the default.

 You should now see the following message:
 “Updating resources in the cloud.
 This may take a few minutes...”

 If successful, you should see the message:
-✔ Generated GraphQL operations successfully and saved at `src/graphql` ✔ All resources are updated in the cloud
+“✔ Generated GraphQL operations successfully and saved at `src/graphql` ✔ All resources are updated in the cloud”.

 Amplify has added the folder `src/graphql` to your project.
 Inside, you will see folders for `queries`, `mutations`, and `subscriptions`, and a `schema.json` file.